-Have the person leave anything he or she is carrying (a backpack, laptop case, package, etc.) on the ground, outside of the secure area.
+- " Have the person leave anything he or she is carrying (a backpack, laptop case, package, etc.) on the ground, outside of the secure area. - " Have the person lift his or her shirt, coat, and/or jacket until the waistline is visible and rotate 360 degrees to see if he or she is concealing a weapon.

-Remember to always use common sense.
+Remember, always use common sense.
 There are exceptions to all guidance and prescribed directions.